-Discussions about whether computer science master’s degrees are worth it take place frequently on sites such as Reddit and Stack Exchange.
+Frequent discussions on sites like Reddit and Stack Exchange revolve around the question, “Is a master’s in computer science worth it?”
 In some cases, professionals participating in these discussions point out that certificate programs and bootcamps have gained traction in the field.
 And if you are fortunate enough to have a job you love, these shorter, less expensive professional development options may seem like an adequate alternative to computer science master’s programs.

 However, there are numerous benefits to pursuing a master’s in computer science beyond the credential itself.
 A Master of Science in Computer Science (MSCS) program such as the one offered entirely online by Case School of Engineering at Case Western Reserve University can give you knowledge, skills and connections that speed up your advancement on a professional path you already love.
 Pursuing this degree is an intelligent career move, even if you have no plans to leave your organization or change roles.

-How can you decide definitively that a computer science master’s is worth it?
+How can you decide definitively answer is a master’s in computer science master’s worth it?
 You need to examine your motivations for looking into graduate programs carefully.
 Some reasons to invest in an MSCS include: